Hamid8528/MSDS19025_COVID19_DLSpring2020/README.md

 # MSDS19025_COVID19_DLSpring2020
-This repository contains code and results for COVID-19 classification assignment by Deep Learning Spring 2020 course offered at Information Technology University, Lahore, Pakistan.
-This assignment is only for learning purposes and is not intended to be used for clinical purposes
+This repository contains code and results for COVID-19 classification Project.
+This Project is only for learning purposes and is not intended to be used for clinical purposes

 # Data
 The data for this assignment can be found on the drive through below link